Which downtown St. Louis parking garages and lots have the fewest calls to police?

 With the summer festival and sports season kicking into high gear, the I-Team wanted to know which ones were the safest.

-An analysis of the 1,374 times police were called to the locations during the past three years showed Harper’s garage was among the top three garages with the most calls to police to report safety threats including shots fired, assaults, robberies, fights, car break-ins, attempted car break-ins, stolen cars as well as disturbances that include car racing, people openly carrying guns, arguing and shooting fireworks.
+An analysis of the 1,371 times St. Louis police were called to 18 locations during the past three years showed Harper’s garage was among the top three garages with the most calls to police to report safety threats including shots fired, assaults, robberies, fights, car break-ins, attempted car break-ins, stolen cars as well as disturbances that include car racing, people openly carrying guns, arguing and shooting fireworks.

-To get on the list of Preferred Parking Garages, Explore St. Louis said facilities had to be inspected and sign an agreement committing to maintaining safety, security, structural, ADA regulations and payment standards.
+To get on the list of preferred parking garages, Explore St. Louis said facilities had to be inspected and sign an agreement committing to maintaining safety, security, structural and Americans with Disabilities Act regulations, and payment standards.

-Explore St. Louis referred the I-Team’s questions about whether parking garages and surface lots are regularly inspected to stay on the list to the city’s Public Safety Division.
+Explore St. Louis referred the I-Team’s questions about whether parking garages and surface lots are regularly inspected to stay on the list to the city’s Department of Public Safety.

 The mayor's press secretary said he is working to learn more.

-Meanwhile, Deputy Public Safety Director Heather Taylor told the I-Team bike officers will be patrolling parking lots and garages during game times.
+Meanwhile, Deputy Public Safety Director Heather Taylor told the I-Team bicycle officers will be patrolling parking lots and garages during game times.

 “They have the flexibility to do that outside of what a car can do, and some of the officers who are working secondary, part of their job duties are to check parking lots, to walk through the parking lots, to do things like that,” she said.

-“We will have those secondary officers both in and outside of the Enterprise Center, and then we will have overtime officers that will work and really remain focused on those parking lots, the couple of garages that are around the Enterprise Center.”
+“We will have those secondary officers both in and outside of the Enterprise Center, and then we will have overtime officers that will work and really remain focused on those parking lots, the couple of garages that are around the Enterprise Center," she said.

 Harper’s garage is a little less than a mile away from the Enterprise Center.